-The crafting system essentially works like this: after eating an infected, rotten, or boss enemy, the player is given the opportunity to craft.
+The crafting system essentially works like this: after eating an infected, rotten, or boss enemy, the player is allowed to craft.
 The player ingests a special yeast that is dropped upon defeating one of the aforementioned enemies, and this starts the “catalytic fermentation” process in the player’s stomach, which lets you upgrade weapons.
-You’re basically a human fusion chamber (see, Mom, I told you I can be whatever I wanna be!).
+You’re a human fusion chamber (see, Mom, I told you I can be whatever I wanna be!).
 To further feed this process, the player utilizes resources from the body: calories, fat, and protein.
 Different upgrades affect which resources get used when crafting.

 Early versions of the crafting screens

 Crafting, although straightforward to use, interfaces with several of the game's other systems and requires careful consideration and balancing.
 For example, the player is supposed to throw up after crafting, but this makes the player vulnerable.
 Vomiting happens in-level, and during this animation, the player can be hit by enemies.
 Not only that, but vomiting also consumes resources, and a “complete purge” would consume 300 calories, 100 fat, and 30 protein.

 This can create a potentially dangerous situation for the player.
 Protein, Calories and Fat all affect a player’s abilities and movement, so losing them can make the player weaker, at the cost of a more powerful weapon.
 However, certain skills can be upgraded that will prevent this in-level throw-up, meaning a third system is affected by crafting.